alecomunian/cmmpy/docs/tutorial.rst

     for more details.

-The same algorithm used for the generation of the syntetic field example is here used to generate a correlated noise field to be added to the input :math:`h` data.
+The same algorithm used for the generation of the synthetic field example is here used to generate a correlated noise field to be added to the input :math:`h` data.
 If you do not need to add noise to your data, simply set the value of ``std`` to 0.0.